processing/p5.js/contributor_docs/access.md

 - People who are lesbian, gay, bisexual, trans, or queer
 - People with marginalized genders
 - People with disabilities or illness
+- People who lack opportunities and/or resources to engage with creative coding due to class or income
 - People with little or no prior experience in open source and creative coding
 - and other people who are systemically excluded and historically underrepresented

 ### Examples